PaRappa the Rapper: PortsPaRappa the Rapper was released for PlayStation Portable in Japan in December 2006 and in North America and Europe in July 2007 for the game's tenth anniversary. The port, developed by Japan Studio and epics, features ad hoc multiplayer mode for up to four players and the ability to download remixed versions of the existing songs. In conjunction with the PSP release, Sony, for a limited time, freely released the soundtrack. In a 2008 Famitsu interview, Masaya Matsuura revealed that a brand new song created for the PSP release, "Believe in Yourself", was cut due to development time constraints.

 A remaster of the game by Japan Studio for PlayStation 4 was released on 4 April 2017.
 The port features graphics of up to 4K resolution, and includes all the downloadable songs from the PSP version.
 A playable demo was released on 3 December 2016, celebrating the game's 20th anniversary.
 Homebrew developers found that the PS4 port was actually the PlayStation Portable version running inside an emulator and with high resolution textures.

-In 2016, Sony's mobile studio ForwardWorks announced they were working on a smartphone version of the game; no further details have been released since then.
+In 2016, Sony's mobile studio ForwardWorks announced they were working on a version of the game for smartphones; no further details have been released since then.